darkn3rd/vagrant-simple/README.md

 # **Simple Vagrant Demoes**

-by Joaquin Menchaca
+by Joaquin Menchaca, April 2016

-This illustrates how to create simple Vagrant systems using data file format of your choosing, e.g. INI, YAML, JSON, XML, or Hosts.
+This illustrates how to create simple [Vagrant](https://www.vagrantup.com/) systems using data file format of your choosing, e.g. INI, YAML, JSON, XML, or Hosts.

-This is an exercise in automating Vagrant, specifically using ruby scripting.
+This is an exercise in automating [Vagrant](https://www.vagrantup.com/), specifically using ruby scripting.
 It is also an exercise in crafting provisioning scripts in Bash (Bourne Again Shell).

 ## **Examples**